Orbit structures on real double flag varieties for the Siegel parabolic subgroups: Acknowledgments

 \section{Acknowledgments}

-The research of the first author was partially supported by Grant-in-Aid for Scientific Research C (21K03184 and 25K06938), Japan Society for the Promotion of Science (JSPS).
-The research of the second author was partially supported by Grant-in-Aid for Early-Career Scientists (25K17259), Japan Society for the Promotion of Science (JSPS).
+The authors thank the anonymous referee for useful suggestions.
+The first author was partially supported by Grant-in-Aid for Scientific Research C (21K03184 and 25K06938), Japan Society for the Promotion of Science (JSPS).
+The second author was partially supported by Grant-in-Aid for Early-Career Scientists (25K17259), Japan Society for the Promotion of Science (JSPS).